whindsx/Bitcoin-RPC-Client/README.md

 done for consistency so that a developer only has to reference one manual: https://bitcoin.org/en/developer-reference#rpcs

-Currently only tested against Bitcoin Core v0.12.1 and v0.13.0 but should work with other versions.
+Currently tested against Bitcoin Core v0.12.1, v0.13.0 and v0.14.0 but should work with other versions.

 DEPENDENCIES: